Lemoncode/Angular-Architecture-Fundamentals/Demos/23 unsubscribing observables/game-catalog/README.md

-## In this demo we are going to use different techniques to unsubscribe from observables.
+this.vide## In this demo we are going to use different techniques to unsubscribe from observables.

 ### Step 1.
 Open video-console-list.component.ts and edit as follows: